lirantal/awesome-opensource-israel/README.md

 * [CustomPiOS](https://github.com/guysoft/CustomPiOS) - A RaspberryPI and other ARM devices distribution builder
 * [FullPageOS](https://github.com/guysoft/FullPageOS) - A RaspberryPI distribution to display a full page browser on boot (kiosk mode)
 * [Checkov](https://github.com/bridgecrewio) - Static analysis for infrastructure as code (Terraform, Kubernetes, Cloudformation, Helm, Serverless, Kustomize, Bicep, Arm and more)
+* [OPAL](https://github.com/permitio/opal) - OPAL is an administration layer for Open Policy Agent (OPA), detecting changes to both policy and policy data in realtime and pushing live updates to your agents.

 ## Companies
 * [Nielsen](https://github.com/nielsen-oss)